Adam Ejler

-Adam Ejler Hansen (born 13 January 2004) is a professional footballer who plays for Danish side HB Køge.
-Born in Denmark, he represents the Greenland national team.
+Adam Ejler Hansen (born 13 January 2004) is a professional footballer who plays for Danish side Holbæk B&I. Born in Denmark, he represents the Greenland national team.

 Club career

 Ejler came up through the academy of Holbæk B&I. He had been with the club since at least 2015 while playing for the under-12 side.
 On 3 September 2020 he made his senior team debut in a 2–1 2020–21 Danish Cup victory over Suså IF.
 At 16 years 7 months and 21 days old, he became the youngest player ever to represent the first team in official competition.
 He was later recognized as a member of the Holbæk Academy Hall of Fame.

 In 2021 Ejler moved to the academy of HB Køge of the Danish 1st Division.
 He made his senior debut for the club as a second-half substitute on 15 October 2022 in a 3–0 victory over Fremad Amager.